-When playing Jeopardy in a virtual learning environment, the teacher should have the game board in presentation mode and shared with the class via screen share.
+When playing Jeopardy in a virtual learning environment, the teacher should have the game board in presentation mode and shared it with the class via screen share.
 The most challenging thing about playing this game across a virtual class is the lack of a buzzer feature.
-One option is to have a simple word for students to type into the chat of the video conference to indicate that they want to answer.
+One option is to have a simple word for students to type into the video conference’s chat to indicate that they want to answer.
 Whoever’s buzzer word is sent first will get the first attempt at an answer.
 Should this student answer incorrectly, the next effort goes to the next in line.

-This method is particularly useful because of how difficult it can be to distinguish who is speaking on a video call.
-Mainly if more than one person contributes at a time, additionally, it seems as if the feature that is glitchiest is the sound, which could easily lead to complaints about fairness.
+This method is beneficial because of how difficult it can be to distinguish who is speaking on a video call.
+Mainly if more than one person contributes at a time; additionally, it seems as if the glitchiest feature is the sound, which could easily lead to fairness complaints.
 If teams are necessary, set up a simple way to determine the group in equal size, such as alphabet ranges.

 2. Oooo, it’s Taboo!